javahippie/javahippie.net/_posts/2024-12-15-for-update-skip-locked.md

 > With SKIP LOCKED, any selected rows that cannot be immediately locked are skipped.
 Skipping locked rows provides an inconsistent view of the data, so this is not suitable for general purpose work, but can be used to avoid lock contention with multiple consumers accessing a queue-like table.

 This sounded like exactly what we needed: Every query to the job executor table now omits rows which are already locked from the result set, and if an Operaton instance wants to query 10 jobs for execution, they will retrieve the next 10 jobs which are already locked.
 In a quickly hacked Camunda instance, Jean Robert was [able to confirm performance improvments from 40 minutes down to 16 minutes](https://forum.operaton.org/t/job-execution-rejected/68/50?u=javahippie).
+The same syntax also works for MariaDB, MySQL and Oracle DB.

 ## Implementing the feature in Operaton